DISCLAIMER: this article is the transcription of an internal talk.

 Everyone keeps climbing, and everyone achieves more together.

-We are looking for high-quality talents, help us growing teams, and if you think you are brave enough and you have what it takes to solve it, visit our careers site to see our current openings in StackOverflow.
+We are looking for high-quality talents, help us growing teams, and if you think you are brave enough and you have what it takes to solve it, visit our careers site to see our current openings.

 We hope this blog post will inspire many leaders to read the book and develop the growth mindset, empathy, and confidence that all managers need.